Esfandiyār: In the Shahnameh

 Esfandiyār's father, Goshtasp, had promised to give him the throne if he manages to repel an invasion in far-off provinces.
 Esfandiyār successfully carries out the order.
-Upon his return, Esfandiyār's father informs him that during his absence the king of Turan Arjaasb had rebelled and attacked Iran's capital and abducted Esfandiyār's two sisters.
+Upon his return, Goshtasp informs him that during his absence the king of Turan: Arjāsp had rebelled and attacked Iran's capital and abducted Esfandiyār's two sisters.
 Goshtasp sends Esfandiyār on another mission to suppress the rebellion and retrieve the abducted princesses.

 Esfandiyār sets out in haste passing through a difficult and dangerous path with 7 different battles which would be known later as 7 labors of Esfandiyār.
 These are: